ESL Teaching/Learning

 Handwriting Resources <http://www.love2learn.net/english/handwrit.htm>

 Student Web Projects ("Shopping for Necessities near Saint Michael's College," "Area Restaurants Recommended by Saint Michael's College Students," and "The Most Interesting Shops in Downtown Burlington") created by Christine Bauer-Ramazani's Intensive English Program students in summer 2000 and February 2003.
-See them in their original form and published by Topics--An Online Magazine for Learners of English (http://www.topics-mag.com/ ) and read my discussions of these projects: "Integrated Skills CALL Unit: Student Web Projects" in Topics Online Magazine's Teacher's Corner and on the students' web site.
+Read my discussions of these projects: "Integrated Skills CALL Unit: Student Web Projects" on the students' web site.
 The students used ALL of their skills to construct the information--speaking with NSs for the surveys and interviews they did, writing in different genres/formats--note-taking, email, description, letter, etc., lots of reading and proof-reading, and of course lots of listening to each other and to the NSs they interviewed!

 Using Online Discussions for Writing